mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 You should now populate your master file ./source/index.rst and create other documentation source files.
-Use the Makefile to build the docs, like so: make builder where "builder" is one of the supported builders, e.g. html, latex or linkcheck.
+Use the Makefile to build the docs, like so: make builder where "builder" is one of the supported builders, e.g. html, latex or link check.
 {% endhighlight %}

 Following quick-start help, lets build basic html documentation: